Normal subgroups of SimpHAtic groups

-The proof of Theorem~\ref{t:2} relies on the analysis of the homotopy type at infinity (proper homotopy type) of the group $G$ (denoted $\partial^{\infty}G$ in Figure~\ref{f:idea}), and we proceed by a contradiction.
-We restrict here considerations to the case $n=2$ -- this is enough for proving Theorem~\ref{t:0}.
-Suppose that $\pi_1^{\infty}(K)\neq 0$.
+The proof of Theorem~\ref{t:2} relies on the analysis of the homotopy type at infinity (proper homotopy type) of the group $G$.
 Since $K,Q$ are infinite, $G$ has one end, and furthermore $K,Q$ are not one-ended, by $\pi_1^{\infty}(G)\neq 0$ (see Section~\ref{s:pfB}).
-Therefore, by theorems of Stallings and of Dunwoody the $1$--homotopy type at infinity of $K,Q$ ($\partial^{\infty}K$ and $\partial^{\infty}Q$ in Figure~\ref{f:idea}) is the type of a disjoint union of some points and some non-simply connected pieces (see Subsections~\ref{s:1red} \& \ref{s:kpi1s}).

-Furthermore, the homotopy type at infinity of $G$ is the join of the types of $K$ and $Q$ (see Subsections~\ref{s:YZMN} \& \ref{s:finale}).
-However, such join contains nontrivial $2$--spheres appearing in suspensions of non-simply connected factors coming from $K$ (the join $\partial^{\infty}K_1 \ast (B_{b_1} \sqcup B_{b_2})$ in Figure~\ref{f:idea}).
-Therefore, $\pi_2^{\infty}G\neq 0$ -- contradiction.
+Therefore, by theorems of Stallings and of Dunwoody the homotopy type at infinity of $K,Q$ is the type of a disjoint union of some points and some homotopically nontrivial pieces (see Subsections~\ref{s:1red} \& \ref{s:kpi1s}).
+Furthermore, the homotopy type at infinity of $G$ is the join of the types of $K$ and $Q$ (see Subsections~\ref{s:YZMN} \& \ref{s:vircyc}).
+However, such join contains a nontrivial $n$--sphere appearing in suspensions of some factors coming from $K$, for some $n\geqslant 2$.
+This happens because $K\times \bZ$ acts geometrically on a finite-dimensional contractible complex, and thus $\pi_n^{\infty}(K_1 \times \bZ)\neq 0$, for a one-ended factor $K_1$ of $K$, and some $n\geqslant 2$.
+Therefore, $\pi_n^{\infty}(G)\neq 0$.

-For Theorem~\ref{t:0}, one observes that $\pi_1^{\infty}(K)=0$ only when there are no one-ended factors in the splitting of $K$.
-This relies on the fact that finitely presented one-ended subgroups of a SimpHAtic $G$ are not simply connected at infinity, since they are again SimpHAtic.
+For Theorem~\ref{t:0}, one observes that $\pi_n^{\infty}(G)=0$, for all $n\geqslant 2$, and that finitely presented subgroups of SimpHAtic groups are again SimpHAtic.